 To gain your endorsement in Washington, you must complete four tests: a permit written test, permit skills test, endorsement written test, and endorsement skills test.
 The Learn to Ride Refresher offers the permit level testing while the Returning Rider provides the endorsement level testing.
 Both classes can be taken back-to-back (when scheduling allows) or they can be spaced out in order to give time to practice on a permit before coming back.
 Riders are encouraged to ride their own motorcycles in both courses however, smaller sized training motorcycles are available for use at no additional cost.

-What is involved in the Returning Rider Training?
+What is involved in the Intermediate level training?

 These one-day courses are divided into two sessions each: a classroom session and a riding session.
 In the classroom, we will discuss risk management, preparing to ride (bike and rider), safe street strategies, lane positioning, visibility, cornering, maximum braking, common riding situations, passengers and cargo, night riding, hills, swerving, and the effects of alcohol and other drugs on riding.
 The classroom ends with taken the respective written test for that class.
 In the riding session, you will practice techniques of shifting and stopping, blending of controls, managing traction, cornering, swerving, and stopping quickly.
 The riding session ends with the respective riding skills test for that class.

-Do I qualify to take the Returning Rider Training?
+Do I qualify to take the Intermediate level training?

-The full cost for each class is $235.
-However, due to subsidy funding through the Department of Licensing, we can offer most of our classes at a discounted rate to WA residents (with a WA ID#) or active-duty military.
-Subsidy funding is subject to change depending on the funding allowed by the Department of Licensing.
+The full cost varies by location and days of the week due to our costs associated by each location..
 The schedule will show what the cost is for a particular course assuming you are a WA resident or active-duty military stationed here in Washington.
-If you are a non-resident or without a WA ID#, the price is $235 regardless of the price shown on the schedule.
-There is no different in course content between the $235 and the subsidized priced displayed on our schedule.
+If you are a non-resident or without a WA ID#, the price is $305 regardless of the price shown on the schedule.
+There is no difference in the course content between the $305 and the subsidized priced displayed on our schedule.